Face to face: Biden, Putin meet for long-anticipated summit | Politics

 The three spent a moment together in front of the cameras, but only Parmelin made remarks.

-Biden and Putin were expected to first hold a relatively intimate meeting joined by U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov.
+Biden and Putin were first holding a relatively intimate meeting joined by U.S. Secretary of State Antony Blinken and Russian Foreign Minister Sergey Lavrov.
 Each side will have a translator.

 The meeting will then expand to include five senior aides on each side.